 Welcome!
 Thank you for visiting the KBray Counseling website.
 My hope is that you will learn enough about me and my practice to help you in your search for a therapist.
 My clients experience a range of challenges, including symptoms related to anxiety, stress, and depression; grief and loss; identity development and life transitions; sexual and interpersonal violence; and relationship difficulties.
 And sometimes clients just need a space to explore complicated or strong emotions.
 My work with clients is rooted in evidence-based practices, and it is informed by 20 years in higher education.
-A special note to people who are members of underrepresented groups: It is very important to me that you feel welcome and safe in my office.
+A special note to people who are members of historically marginalized or underrepresented groups: It is very important to me that you feel welcome and safe in my office.
 I strive to create an environment where you feel understood and respected.

 DEPRESSION